Help-seeking

-Help-seeking theory postulates that people follow a series of predictable steps to seek help for their inadequacies, it is a series of well-ordered and purposeful cognitive and behavioral steps, each leading to specific types of solutions.
+Help-seeking theory postulates that people follow a series of predictable steps to seek help for their inadequacies.
+It is a series of well-ordered and purposeful cognitive and behavioral steps, each leading to specific types of solutions.

-Help-seeking theory falls into two categories where some consider similarity in the process' (e.g. Cepeda-Benito & Short, 1998) while others consider it as dependent upon the problem (e.g. Di Fabio & Bernaud, 2008).
-In general help-seeking behaviors are dependent upon three categories, attitudes (beliefs and willingness) towards help-seeking, intention to seek help, and actual help-seeking behavior.
+Help-seeking theory falls into two categories where some consider similarity in the processes (e.g. Cepeda-Benito & Short, 1998) while others consider it as dependent upon the problem (e.g. Di Fabio & Bernaud, 2008).
+In general help-seeking behaviors are dependent upon three categories: attitudes (beliefs and willingness) towards help-seeking, intention to seek help, and actual help-seeking behavior.

-Help-seeking was, «in the early studies of socialization and personality development», often viewed as an indicator of dependency and therefore took «on connotations of immaturity, passivity, and even incompetence».
+Help-seeking was, "in the early studies of socialization and personality development", often viewed as an indicator of dependency and therefore took "on connotations of immaturity, passivity, and even incompetence".
 Now, there is general agreement that adaptive help-seeking is an important and effective self-regulated learning strategy.

 Definition

 The academic literature does not provide an agreed upon definition of help-seeking, and several attempts have been made to define the complex construct.
 Help-seeking has been studied both as a self-regulated learning strategy and as a coping strategy.
-In the mental health context, help-seeking can be defined as “an adaptive coping process that is the attempt to obtain external assistance to deal with a mental health concern.”
+In the mental health context, help-seeking can be defined as "an adaptive coping process that is the attempt to obtain external assistance to deal with a mental health concern."
 In the educational context, help-seeking can be "defined as a learning (or problem-solving) strategy where a learner attempts to obtain external assistance to deal with difficulties experienced while working towards one (or more) educational goal(s)."